cmheng/JAJavaDeveloperTrack/README.md

 # JAJavaDeveloperTrack

-These are projects I completed from JetBrains Academy - Java Developer Tracks
+These are projects I completed from JetBrains Academy - Java Developer Track

 ## Projects Completed